josephspurrier/gocleanarchitecture/README.md

-# gocleanarchitecture
+# Clean Architecture in Go

-Example web application using clean architecture in Go.
+A good example of clean architecture for a web application in Go.